rajvirsamrai/piazza-dl/README.md

 # piazza-dl

-piazza-dl extracts all posts from a course's piazza forum and outputs them, in their raw format (JSON), to individual files.
+piazza-dl is a python3 script that extracts all posts from a course's piazza forum and outputs them, in their raw format (JSON), to individual files.

 A verbose mode exists if you want to see the scripts progress.